roblad/Owntrack_Elecrow_32u4_A7_GPS_GPRS_GSM_tracker/README.md

 https://github.com/owntracks

 See inside in the code the comments it is described inside.
-This module send data in owntrackks through mqtt server in gprs see owntracks documentation
+This module send data in owntrackks through mqtt server in gprs see owntracks documentation.
-, additionaly the power save functions are added and no movement control.
+Additionaly the power save functions are added and no movement control.